 Thornapple has a prayer room in the lower level next to the middle school room.
 It can be used by individuals or groups to pray any time the church building is open.

 Do you have a need you would like others to be praying for?

 There are many ways you can communicate your prayer needs to those who will pray for them at Thornapple.

-- Email your request to Joyce Zaagman at email@example.com or 957-0580 to be included in the Thornapple Praise & Prayer email that is sent to people in the church family who will pray for your request.
+- Email your request to Pastor Karen Ingebretson at firstname.lastname@example.org or call 957-0580 to be included in the Thornapple Praise & Prayer email that is sent approximately once a week to people in the church family who will pray for your request.
 Hard copies of this email are available at the Welcome Center.
-Typically the e-mail goes out on Wednesdays, so please submit your requests by Tuesday.

 Do you want a pastor or elders to pray with you?